TSSAA – HISTORY, The FACTS & FIGURES

 Since the association was organized, administrators from all over Tennessee have served on its Board of Control, Legislative Council and committees, and have helped write and establish the present standards.
 By adoption of the rules and bylaws through membership, the schools discipline their own interscholastic program.
 All standards, provisions and amendments to the rules, constitution and bylaws under which the association operates were voted by the representatives elected by member schools and provide the authority under which the association functions.

-Legislative authority is vested in the Legislative Council of nine administrators.
-The nine council members are elected — three from each Grand Division of the state — for three-year terms.
+Legislative authority is vested in the Legislative Council of twelve administrators.
+The nine council members are elected — four from each Grand Division of the state — for three-year terms.
 Proposed rule changes are discussed at regional meetings in the fall, and the council ascertains the sentiment of the membership toward such changes.
 The annual meetings of the council are held in December and March with the purpose of accepting or rejecting proposed rule changes.

 Any junior or senior high public, parochial or private school accredited by the Tennessee State Department of Education, State Department of Education approved agencies and/or The Southern Association of Secondary Schools and Colleges may become a member by subscribing to TSSAA standards and paying the membership dues.